guardian/gateway/docs/development.md

 ...
 ```

 This file also exposes an `addQueryParamsToPath` method which can be used to append query parameters to a given path/string with the correct divider (`?`|`&`).
-By default it filters out unsafe parameters from the `QueryParams` object and then turns it into a query string.
-If you want to include an unsafe parameter, you can manually opt into providing a value as the 3rd argument to the method.
+By default it filters out parameters that do not persist from the `QueryParams` object and then turns it into a query string.
+If you want to include an parameter that doesn't persist, you can manually opt into providing a value as the 3rd argument to the method.

 #### Server